 How to access support

-There is an eligibility criteria for Ministry funded support so it is worthwhile taking the time to understand how that works, what you would be entitled to and how to start the process.
-Check if you're eligible for Ministry funded support
+There is an eligibility criteria for Whaikaha funded support so it is worthwhile taking the time to understand how that works, what you would be entitled to and how to start the process.
+Check if you're eligible for Whaikaha funded support

 - is likely to continue for at least six months